 What We Do

 Since its inception in 1991, the GEF has been facilitating technology transfer to help developing countries address the global climate change challenge.
 The GEF has a mandate from the UNFCCC to finance the transfer of Environmentally Sound Technologies, and has evolved into the largest public-sector funding source in this area.
-These technologies, compared to others, have the potential for significantly improved environmental performance.
+These technologies have the potential for significantly improved environmental performance.
 They include know-how, goods and services, and equipment, as well as organizational and managerial procedures.

-The GEF-6 Climate Change Mitigation Strategy supports innovation and technology transfer at key early and middle stages, focusing on the demonstration and early deployment of innovative options.
+The GEF supports innovation and technology transfer at key early and middle stages, focusing on the demonstration and early deployment of innovative options.
 The GEF support aims at addressing elevated risks associated with innovation, mitigating the barriers of technology transfer, and piloting promising approaches.

-Under the GEF-6 Program, the GEF will support projects in the following categories:
+The GEF supports projects in the following categories:

 - Technologies with transformational potential;